metablaster/WindowsFirewallRuleset/Readme/FirewallParameters.md

 1. local address
 2. remote address
-3. protocol,
+3. protocol
 4. local port
 5. remote port

 TODO: Rules which do not specify some of these fields, how does the above apply then?\
-ex. only to new connections or existing connections. (statefull/stateless filtering)
+ex. only to new connections or existing connections? (statefull/stateless filtering)

 ### LocalOnlyMapping